 19th September 2021 – Fifty50 – Another unsupported, unmarshalled ride on quiet roads and bridleways.
 Approximately 60km in a 6 hour time window.
 You won’t see the route until you arrive on the start line!

-Other events we hope that will be back in 2021.
-We’ll slot them in to the list when we have new dates
+Other events we hope will be back in 2022.
+We’ll slot them into the list when we have new dates

 Steel Valley MTB ride